 When selecting a divorce lawyer to act for them it is important that husbands and wives consider whether their lawyer is a member of Resolution and truly adopts the codes of guidance and ethos behind Resolution.
 If a divorce lawyer "pays lip service" to the need for defusing a divorce situation is that the type of lawyer that somebody would want?

 All the family Solicitors at Clapham & Collinge are members of Resolution.
 Neale Grearson is a trained collaborative lawyer bringing additional skills as part of his Resolution training.
-Caroline Mitchell is a member of the local Resolution Committee.
+Caroline Eaton is a member of the local Resolution Committee.
 Both are not just members of Resolution but wholeheartedly support the ethos and the need for the Resolution code and guidance on such things as drafting Divorce Petitions.
 We do not just pay "lip service" to these and the needs of our clients.

 To find out more or discuss your individual requirements in further detail, our dedicated Family Law Solicitors are on hand to offer legal advice and support.
 Contact us today on 01603 693500 or email us using the 'Make an enquiry' form.
 Appointments available at our Norwich, North Walsham, Brooke and Sheringham offices.